inspiredminds/contao-sibling-navigation/README.md

 ## Usage

 Simply create a _News sibling navigation_ or _Event sibling navigation_ module and integrate it in your page layout or as an include element.
+If you do not select any news archives or calendars, the sibling navigation will automatically use the news or event entries' archive/calendar.

 ## News Categories features